mlensment/flebot/README.md

 # Flebot is a [Fleep](https://fleep.io) bot written in Ruby
-Flebot listens to all the Fleep chats and when it recognizes a specific pattern, the message is passed into an app.
+Flebot listens to all the Fleep chats and when it recognizes a specific pattern (command), the message along with some arguments is passed into an App.

-Standard pattern for passing messages from Fleep to Flebot is:
+Command example:
 ```
 flebot weather tomorrow at 2:30
 ```

 `flebot` - keyword for Flebot to parse the message
 `weather` - app name
-`tomorrow at 2:30` - arguments for the app
+`tomorrow at 2:30` - rest of the message

-## Apps
-Flebot integrates with apps.
-Apps are regular rubygems and they must implement specific interface and should have their own tests.
-App example can be found [here](https://github.com/mlensment/flebot-books/)

-Arguments passed into an app are:
+To see which arguments are passed into an App, see [below](https://github.com/mlensment/flebot/#apps).
-* The message itself
-* Email + handle of the user who sent the message
-* List of chat members' emails with corresponding fleep handles

 ## Requirements
 Make sure you have Ruby 2.2.3 installed.